wp-plugins/accessibleyoutube/readme.txt

 * Improved support for titles with spaces
 = 0.4 =
 * Hello Wordpress Plugin Directory! :-)
+= 0.5 =
+* Removed a few bugs and a few variables that weren't important for this plugin to work properly.

 == Upgrade Notice ==